Voxli Voxli

 Test results capture a snapshot of the test at the time it ran.
 Even if you later change the test instruction or assertions, the result retains the original state.
 You can always go back and see exactly what was tested and how the agent responded.

-Use the navigation arrows in the result dialog to move between test results within the same run.
+Use the navigation arrows in the result page header to move between test results within the same run.
 Each result is independent - one test passing or failing has no effect on the others.

 Writing Tests